All about - JAVEA

 The Ermita del Pòpul de Jávea

-Another popular place to visit whilst here, this is situated on the road from Jávea to Jesús Pobre (CV-735), about 3 kilometers from the center of Xàbia, (carrer Ermita 1), it sits on the southern slope of the Montgó, formerly a rural area but now highly urbanized.
+Another popular place to visit whilst here, this is situated on the road from Jávea to Jesús Pobre (CV-735), about 3kms from the center of Xàbia, (carrer Ermita 1), it sits on the southern slope of the Montgó, formerly a rural area but now highly urbanized.

-It is one of the oldest buildings in Xàbia dated in the 1972th century.
+It is one of the oldest buildings in Xàbia.

 Throughout its history it has been modified, especially in the XNUMXth century, when it was deeply re-modelled and various elements were added, despite the interventions, the original Gothic building is intact.